jameslairdsmith/emilyriederer/content/post/2019-05-07-notes-on-supporting-conference-speakers.en.md

 **In Opening Remarks**

-- Foster a constructive environment by defining what does and does not consitute a question.
+- Foster a constructive environment by defining what does and does not constitute a question.
 (For example, rstudio::conf does a nice job of this, defining questions up front as a single sentence ending in a question mark.)
 - Be sure to recognize speakers for the tremendous time investment that they have made

 **Throughout the Day**

 - Provide a "speaker lounge" for speakers to step away from conference, practice presentation, or get "in the zone" as desired
-- Make it easy to identify speakers with a different color of lanyards or nametags versus attendees.
+- Make it easy to identify speakers with a different color of lanyards or name-tags versus attendees.
 This will help speakers network more effectively and be more available to interested audience members after their session

 ## During Speaking Slot {#slot}